chordify/redis-schema/README.md

   Redis.incrementBy (VisitorStats visitorId :.
 Clicks) 1
 ```

-In the current implementation, records cannot be read or written as a whole.
+In the current implementation, `Record`s cannot be read or written as a whole.
 (However, they *can* be deleted and their TTL can be set.)
 There is no special reason for that, except that it would be too much type-level code
 that we currently do not need, so we keep it simple.